gsauthof/dracut-sshd/README.md

-nor the network-scripts configuration (it includes some of the scripts but the Dracut modules auto-generate the configuration during early userspace boot based on the kernel commandline/detected hardware).
+nor the network-scripts configuration (it includes some of the scripts but the Dracut modules auto-generate the configuration during early userspace boot based on the kernel command line/detected hardware).
 With CentOS 7/Fedora 27/28 the default network configuration (in late userspace) uses NetworkManager which only uses the `ifcfg-*` files under `/etc/sysconfig/network-scripts`.